The Joy of Painting: Legacy

 The Joy of Painting has been licensed for merchandise, including a Chia Pet and a breakfast cereal made by the makers of Flutie Flakes.

-A comedy television series in Iran called Khande Bazaar had in each episode an item called The Humiliation of Painting which was a parody of the program The Joy of Painting in which Mohammad Reza Khosravi imitated Bob Ross.
+A comedy television series in Iran called Khande Bazaar had in each episode an item called The Humiliation of Painting, a parody of The Joy of Painting in which Mohammad Reza Khosravi imitated Bob Ross.

+Gary Spetze's Painting Wild Places, which debuted in 2004, follows a similar format to The Joy of Painting.

+The 2000–2005 Canadian comedy series Buzz featured a parody sketch named The Cable Access Painter, where Daryn Jones played a parody of Bob Ross making childishly adult paintings.

 The program returned to television on BBC Four as part of Culture Quarantine Programming with its first broadcast on April 20, 2020.

+The MeTV classic cartoon anthology program Toon In With Me parodied The Joy of Painting with Mel Attonin, a Bob Ross parody played by Kevin Fleming whose speech and paintings are ominous and unsettling.

 In 2022, Goodfood Market released a parody Bob Ross TV commercial titled "Joy of Cooking".

 Ross's painting from the first episode of The Joy of Painting, "A Walk in the Woods", was listed for sale in 2023 priced at $9.85 million.

+In 2025, following renewed threats to public broadcasting, Bonhams announced plans to auction 30 original Bob Ross paintings, with the proceeds going towards funding of public television stations.
+The first auction of three paintings took place in Los Angeles on November 11.